Information for editors

 Helping students build editorial skills now, pays forward: today’s mentees are tomorrow’s peer reviewers, editorial board members, and journal leaders.
 Early, supported practice in evaluating and communicating research clearly strengthens their careers and helps ensure the next generation of science is rigorous, fair, and able to excel.

-• (editor-in-chief, associate editor, reviewers) and walk through how editorial decisions are made.
+• Explain journal roles and how editorial decisions are made

-• : authorship criteria, contributor roles, conflicts of interest, and acknowledgment norms.
+• Teach publication ethics early: authorship criteria, contributor roles, conflicts of interest, and acknowledgment norms

 Peer review groups, writing buddies, and departmental writing initiatives make these skills easier to practice while making academic writing and editing less isolating and more collaborative.